Morya (Theosophy): History

 H. P. Blavatsky originally described the existence of a spiritual master whom she considered her guru, and who went by, among other names, Morya.
 Blavatsky said that Morya and another master, Koot Hoomi, were her primary guides in establishing the Theosophical Society.
 Blavatsky also wrote that Masters Morya and Koot Hoomi belonged to a group of highly developed humans known to some as the Great White Brotherhood or the White Lodge (though this is not how they described themselves).
 Master Morya's personality has been depicted in some detail by various theosophical authors.
 A man "living on the earth, but possessed of developed senses that laughed at time and space."
 On the other hand, author P. Jenkins challenges that there is little evidence that Blavatsky's Masters, including Morya, ever existed.
 Author K. Paul Johnson wrote that Blavatsky gave conflicting versions of her meeting with Morya and suggests Blavatsky fictionalized the story, basing it on her encounter with an Italian political activist.
-Blavatsky's published works have been praised by New York papers as exhibiting immense research, in referring to her book Isis Unveiled, the New York Sun writes, "the strange part of this is, as I and many others can testify as eye witnesses to the production of the book, that the writer had no library in which to make researches and possessed no notes of investigation or reading previously done.
-All was written straight out of hand.
-And yet it is full of references to books in the British Museum and other great libraries, and every reference is correct.
-Either, then, we have, as to that book [referring to Isis Unveiled], a woman who was capable of storing in her memory a mass of facts, dates, numbers, titles, and subjects such as no other human being ever was capable of, or her claim to help from unseen beings is just."

 After Blavatsky's death, theosophists and others continued claiming to have met Morya or to have received communications from him.
 William Quan Judge, the leader of the American Section of the Theosophical Society, stated privately that he had received letters from Morya and other Adepts.
 Annie Besant, head of the European Section and co-head of the Esoteric Section with Judge, made public statements supporting the genuineness of those letters; but she later accused Judge of falsifying them, asserting that her suspicions of him were confirmed by the visitation of a Mahatma, presumably Master Morya, to whom she was linked.
 The ensuing controversy led to the break-up of the Society in 1895, but leaders in the increasingly fragmented movement continued making claims about having received communications and visitations from the Masters connected with the cause.
 Theosophical writings offered vivid descriptions of Morya, his role in the Brotherhood, and his past lives.